desaiuditd/media-server/README.md

 - [ ] Does plex needs GPU?
 - [ ] VPN
 - [ ] Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat
 - [ ] AllTube
 - [ ] YT Downloads
 - [ ] Jellyfin
 - [ ] CouchPotato
 - [ ] FreshRSS
 - [ ] Airsonic is a free, web-based media streamer, providing ubiquitous access to your music.

 Probably not:
 - [ ] LazyLibrarian
 - [ ] Mylar
 - [ ] Whisparr, Really?

-## Refrances
+## References

 - [Official servarr wiki - docker-guide](https://wiki.servarr.com/docker-guide)
 - [A minimal configuration step-by-step guide to media automation in UnRAID using Radarr, Sonarr, Prowlarr, Jellyfin, Jellyseerr and qBittorrent](https://flemmingss.com/a-minimal-configuration-step-by-step-guide-to-media-automation-in-unraid-using-radarr-sonarr-prowlarr-jellyfin-jellyseerr-and-qbittorrent/)